-Melissa was born and raised in a small town in North Central Illinois.
-After graduating college at Illinois State University in Normal, Illinois, and while attending law school, Melissa worked as a part time employee at the Bureau County Sheriff’s Department and as a legal advocate for the local domestic violence sexual assault shelter, Freedom House.
-She received an appointment from the Illinois Supreme Court and volunteered license to practice law while in law school prosecuting traffics and misdemeanor cases to gain experience in the courtroom.
+Ms. Sims was born and raised in a small town in North Central Illinois.
+After graduating from college at Illinois State University and while attending law school, she worked as a part time employee at the Bureau County Sheriff’s Department and as a legal advocate for the local domestic violence sexual assault shelter, Freedom House.
+She received an appointment from the Illinois Supreme Court and volunteered license to practice law while in law school, prosecuting traffics and misdemeanor cases to gain experience in the courtroom.

-She prosecuted hundreds of municipal ordinance violations for the towns she represented.
-The late William J. Wimbiscus, Jr., began practicing municipal law in 1950 and she learned from his vast experience in her municipal practice.
-As a tenacious municipal prosecutor, Melissa utilized a local ordinance against Exxon, CBS and Viacom for a Superfund site for one of her municipal clients.
-In that case, she set national precedent before the Seventh Circuit Court of Appeals on whether a non home rule unit of local government could exercise its nuisance powers during the course of a Superfund cleanup.
-Following this case, she represented the Village of Roxana, Illinois, against Shell and Conoco Phillips using her DePue precedent and fined the polluters for every lot, street and alley which contained benzene from the refinery.
+Ms. Sims prosecuted hundreds of municipal ordinance violations for the towns she represented.
+The late William J. Wimbiscus, Jr., began practicing municipal law in 1950; Ms. Sims learned from his vast experience in her municipal practice.
+As a tenacious municipal prosecutor, Ms. Sims utilized a local ordinance against Exxon, CBS and Viacom for a Superfund site for one of her municipal clients.
+In that case, she set national precedent before the Seventh Circuit Court of Appeals on whether a non-home rule unit of local government could exercise its nuisance powers during the course of a Superfund cleanup.
+Following this case, Ms. Sims represented the Village of Roxana, Illinois, against Shell and Conoco Phillips using her DePue precedent and fined the polluters for every lot, street, and alley which contained benzene from the refinery.
 Both cases settled.

-She has served for ten years on the board of directors of Freedom House, also having been its President.
-She volunteers for local not for profits, and religious organizations.
+Ms. Sims has served for ten years on the board of directors of Freedom House, also having been its President.
+She volunteers for local not-for-profits and religious organizations.
 She also serves as a director on the board of a local bank.

 - B.A., Illinois State University,